espressopp/espressopp/paper/paper.md

 - **Python interface**: Full simulation control and analysis scripting in Python.
 - **Extensibility**: Modular design allows easy addition of new force fields, integrators, or analysis tools.

-# New Feature since last release
+# New Features since last release

 Since the last major release of Espresso++ v2.0 in 2018 a number of new functionalities and features have been added, including: